 - 1. If the course was taken at Carson-Newman University, it must be repeated at Carson-Newman University for the grade replacement to be permitted. - 2.
 If the course was taken at another college, it may be repeated at any accredited institution, including Carson-Newman University. - 3.
-After the second repeat, the grade replacement provision is no longer applicable, and each attempt will figure into the grade point average. - 4.
+If the course was taken at Carson-Newman and repeated at another college, the grade replacement policy does not apply.
+The student will get credit for the course, but the course grades will be averaged. - 4.
+After the second repeat, the grade replacement provision is no longer applicable, and each attempt will figure into the grade point average. - 5.
 All grades will be entered on the student's permanent record.